 Mind you in reality some places are a lot more pleasant than others – both when it comes to the conditions in the water and what you can actually see.
 Plenty of big cities even if there are nowhere near the ocean have dive centers that will get you certified and take you to a lake or quarry instead of the sea to do your open water dives needed to complete the course.

 Depending on how much time you have and your budget you may consider waiting for your next holiday though.
 Places like Egypt, Thailand, Indonesia, and Mexico are great scuba diving destinations and you will find a myriad of dive centers on their shores.

-When you pick a holiday destination for your scuba certification course work is usually done in a shorter amount of time and quite often cheaper than when training with dive centers in Europe or the US.
+When you pick a holiday destination for your scuba certification course work is usually done in a shorter amount of time and quite often cheaper than when training with dive centers in Europe or the United States.
 You might also have the option to split your course: finish theory & confined water sessions at home but do your actual open water dives in your holiday destination.
 This way you don’t have to waste time hitting the books on the beach but can enjoy meeting Nemo & Co during your practice dives.
 And honestly, for me, it was all about seeing a real Nemo to get me hooked on diving!

 Scuba Diving Organizations